 Will A Windshield Repair Affect My Rates?

 Perhaps the biggest concern for most people is not whether or not damage or replacement of glass on your vehicle is covered, but rather how it will affect your insurance rates.
-While each insurance company is different for the most part one single glass clean within a 1 to 2 year period shouldn’t affect your rate of all.
+While each insurance company is different for the most part one single glass clean within a 1 to 2 year period shouldn’t affect your rate at all.
 On the other hand, if you make several claims for damaged windows or window replacements in a short timeframe chances are your rates will be affected when it comes time to renew your policy.

 Should I bother If It’s Just A Small Crack?

-In many cases, drivers continue to drive for quite some time with a small crack to windshield believing there’s no real risk.
+In many cases, drivers continue to drive for quite some time with a small crack to the windshield believing there’s no real risk.
 The problem with a small crack is that it can become a large crack when any sort of pressure is applied to the weakened spot.
-A damaged windshield depending on where the damage is can impair the driver’s vision and if the glass breaks while driving because of impact on the glasses structural integrity it could result in serious injury.
+A damaged windshield depending on where the damage is can impair the driver’s vision and if the glass breaks while driving because of impact on the glass’s structural integrity it could result in serious injury.
 Even a small crack should be repaired as soon as possible to avoid any potential issues.

 Am I Covered If First Responders Break My Window?

 In most cases, drivers are covered if a first responder needs to break a window in your car in an emergency situation, but that will depend upon your policy.
-As always it’s best to understand how your policy works ahead of time so that you not faced with any surprises when the need for coverage arises.
+As always it’s best to understand how your policy works ahead of time so that you are not faced with any surprises when the need for coverage arises.